-In studies, researchers found that women hospitalized for bulimia had four times the risk of heart attacks and strokes than other women.
-And among every 1,000 people with bulimia, about 10 will get heart disease each year, and 3 will die of it.
-(2)
+In studies, researchers found that women hospitalized for BN had four times the risk of heart attacks and strokes than other women.
+Among every 1,000 people with BN, about 10 will get heart disease each year, and three will die of it.2

 1. Bowels